Caillou (book series)

+History

 In 2013, Canada Post announced plans to issue a commemorative postage stamp featuring the character, but the stamp was not issued.

 As of 2015, more than 15 million copies of books in the series had been sold worldwide since the inception of the series in 1989.

-The books are the source material for a long-running children's television series produced from 1997 to 2010.
+The books are the source material for a long-running children's television series produced from 1997 to 2011 on Teletoon (now Cartoon Network) in Canada and PBS Kids in the US and later on Peacock in 2024.